yuval-beiser/algo-trading/AllCode.md

 //(emaFast [3] cross above emamid50[3]) or (emaFast [4] cross above emamid50[4])
 //)
 and
-close cross above emaFast
+close cross above high5
 and
-close of data2 cross above ema2Fast
+close of data2 cross above high5data2

-and
+//and
+//close of data2 cross above high5
+//and
-close > emaVerySlow
+//close > emaVerySlow
 //and
 //DonchianDown < DonchianUp * (1-mingap3/100)
 and